This 2-day workshop on alum-tawing creates resilient sheepskin rugs for home use. Alum is a…

-I am an islander on the west coast, living off-grid in an alder grove in my self-built cedar cabin.
-I am a hunter, wild-crafter, hide tanner, and herbalist.
+I am an islander on the west coast.
+I live off-grid in an alder grove in my self built cedar cabin.
+I am a hunter, wildcrafter, hide tanner, and herbalist.

 This work is artisanal – not traditional.
 I do not operate within an intact lineage of my own to call it traditional.
-I learn with both settler and Indigenous teachers who have shared their knowledge with me.
-I refrain from using methods and aesthetics that carry cultural appropriation or theft of Indigenous teachings.
+I am a mixed settler who has learned from a variety of teachers and am self-taught.
+And so, I refrain from using methods and aesthetics that carry cultural appropriation or theft of Indigenous teachings.
 I am always learning.

-Backwoods skills are intrinsic to human culture – hide tanning, bowmaking, friction fire, basketry – but as mediums of community connection, they carry specific sanctity within specific cultures.
-And so, I look to my own ancestry for guidance and meaning, rather than to Indigenous cultures.
+Wild skills are intrinsic to human culture, but as mediums of community connection, they carry specific sanctity within specific cultures.
+I look to my own ancestry for guidance and meaning.
 I strive to use this project as a tool towards decolonizing all my relationships: to people, to culture, and to place.

 Crow’s Nest Wildcraft

-Workshops take place around the Pacific Northwest and, at times, as far as northern BC and Alberta.
-I have taken up the Wandering Tanner style of pre-industrial Europe, an epoch in which tanners were freelance artisans who travelled from farm to farm or town to town and set up shop for brief periods of time, before moving on.
+Workshops take place around the Pacific Northwest.
+I have taken up the Wandering Tanner style of pre-industrial Europe, an epoch in which tanners were freelance artisans who travelled from farm to farm, town to town and set up shop for brief periods of time, before moving on.

 My workshop space in Whaletown on Cortes Island is where my apothecary and tannery reside.
 Workshops here are multi-day events, with camping or lodging available for off-island travellers.